-In the northern and rural regions of India, Holi celebrates the beginning of spring harvest.
-For many in farming communities, Holi signals the end of winter hardship, which comes with low temperatures, unsuccessful crops, and inadequate shelter to deal with the cold months of the winter season.
-As many people in India harvest their wheat in the spring and since there are community elements to Holi, some people liken it to it the American tradition of Thanksgiving.
+In the rural regions of India, Holi celebrates the beginning of spring harvest.
+For many in farming communities, Holi signals the end of winter hardship.

+As many people in India harvest their wheat or lentils in the spring and since there are community elements to Holi, some people liken it to it the American tradition of Thanksgiving.
+For others, it aligns more closely with the Jewish tradition of Passover or the Christian festival of Easter due to the themes of renewal and starting fresh.

-For others, it aligns more closely with the Jewish tradition of Passover due to the themes of renewal and starting fresh.
-The significance of Holi comes from a special process in which gram, wheat, and other grains are roasted, together.
-This special blend is called holuk, hence the name Holi.
+The significance of Holi comes from a special process in which lentils, wheat, and other grains are roasted together.
+This special blend is called holaka, hence the name Holi.
 On the eve of Holi, it is customary to light a bonfire and roast grains and corn as an offering for eating and promoting a feeling of companionship and a sense of community among those who are celebrating.
-It is also said that the word Holi comes from the Hindi word 'hola' which means to offer sacrifices or praver as thanksgiving for a good harvest.
-In this story, the festival of Holi reminds Hindus of the fresh start that spring and planting season bring.